Champaign Medical Malpractice Lawyer

 Urbana, IL 61801

-The risk-adjusted rate of deaths in Illinois due to stroke is 70.96 out of every 1,000 patients compared to Carle Foundation Hospital's rate of 113.54 out of 1,000 and the risk-adjusted rate of congestive heart failure deaths in Illinois is 24.78 out of 1,000 compared to Carle Foundation’s 40.41 out of 1,000.
+The risk-adjusted rate of deaths in Illinois due to stroke is 70.96 out of every 1,000 patients compared to the Carle Foundation Hospital's rate of 113.54 out of 1,000.
+Additionally, Illinois' risk-adjusted rate of congestive heart failure deaths is 24.78 out of 1,000 compared to the Carle Foundation 40.41 out of 1,000.

-Our Champaign attorneys will be happy to answer your questions and review the details of your case so that we can begin our own investigation into the matter.
-Once we have evaluated your case, we will go over your legal options with you so that you can make the most informed decision on how to proceed.
+Our Champaign attorneys will be happy to answer your questions, review the details of your case, and provide legal advice so that our attorneys can begin their investigation into the matter.
+Once our attorneys have evaluated your case, we will go over your legal alternatives with you to make the most informed decision on how to proceed.